 Previous Edinburgh Diwali Festivals

 The Edinburgh Diwali was established in 2015.
-In previous years, the Diwali parade assembled with dance and music performances from 1.30pm outside the City Chambers, and set off at 2.30pm along The Royal Mile down to a theatre, music and dance show at the Ross Bandstand in Princes Street Gardens.
+In previous years, the Diwali parade assembled with dance and music performances from 1.30pm outside the City Chambers, and set off at 2.30pm along The Royal Mile down to a theatre, music and dance show at the Ross Theatre in Princes Street Gardens.

 Edinburgh Diwali was cancelled and held online in 2020 due to Covid-19.
 Edinburgh Diwali returned in 2021, in late November.